Robust Knowledge Adaptation for Dynamic Graph Neural Networks: Experiments

 \section{Experiments}

-To demonstrate the effectiveness of our model, we perform extensive experiments on three real-world temporal graph datasets for future link prediction tasks.
-To further evaluate our model, we compare our method with the state-of-the-art baselines.
+To demonstrate the effectiveness of our model, we conduct extensive experiments on three real-world temporal graph datasets for future link prediction tasks.
+To further evaluate our model, we compare it with the state-of-the-art baselines.